MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StartRecordingAudio

-Starts Misty recording audio saves the recording as a new audioi file to Misty's local storage.
+Starts Misty recording audio.
+Misty saves audio recordings to her local storage as .wav files.
 To stop recording, you must call the `StopRecordingAudio` command.
-If you do not call `StopRecordingAudio`, Misty automatically stops recording after 60 seconds.

 Endpoint: POST &lt;robot-ip-address&gt;/api/audio/record/start

+{{box op="start" cssClass="boxed warningBox"}}
+**Warning:** If you do not issue a `StopRecordingAudio` command, Misty will continue recording until the audio file is 1 GB.
+Attempting to retriev a file this large from Misty can cause the system to crash.
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Misty cannot record audio and listen for the "Hey, Misty!" key phrase at the same time.
+Recording audio automatically disables [key phrase recognition](./#startkeyphraserecognition-beta).
+{{box op="end"}}

 Parameters
 * FileName (string) - The name to assign to the audio recording.
 This parameter must include a `.wav` file type extension at the end of the string.